 (See also Overview of Feeding of Newborns and Infants Overview of Feeding of Newborns and Infants Normal newborns have active reflexes that help them find the nipple and feed.
 These are the rooting and sucking reflexes.
-In the rooting reflex, when either side of their mouth or lip is stroked... read more and Overview of the Postdelivery (Postpartum) Period Overview of the Postdelivery (Postpartum) Period The postdelivery (postpartum) period is the 6 weeks after delivery of a baby, when the mother’s body returns to its prepregnancy state.
-After delivery, the mother can expect to have some symptoms... read more .)
+In the rooting reflex, when either side of their mouth or lip is stroked... read more and Overview of the Postdelivery (Postpartum) Period Overview of Postpartum Care The 6 weeks after pregnancy and delivery of a baby is called the postpartum period, when the mother’s body returns to its prepregnancy state.
+After childbirth, a mother can expect to have some... read more .)

 Benefits of Breastfeeding